 First, let’s have a look at why you might want to use lists for learning new characters and words:

-- Easy to find – There are more vocabulary lists online than you can possibly make use of in your life studying Chinese.
+- Lists are easy to find and access – There are more vocabulary lists online than you can possibly make use of in your life studying Chinese.
 Finding those words manually could take a very long time.
 Some lists are of very high quality, with audio recordings and images, which would be hard to replicate on your own.
 The same can be said for lists of the most common components, characters and words, which allow you to focus on the most useful content first.

-- Lists make progress measurable – When you use lists, it’s easy to see how many characters or words you have learnt, which is highly motivating.
+- Lists make progress measurable – When you use lists, it’s easy to see how many characters and words you have learnt, which is highly motivating.
 Finishing a list and moving to the next is like ticking a huge, mental checkbox, telling your brain that you’re doing well.
 Compare this to some other, more vague learning activity where you don’t feel or see progress at all unless you’re a beginner.
 This is an especially serious problem once you’ve reached the intermediate plateau.

-- Convenient to review – Most flashcards apps, such as Anki, Skritter or Pleco, have a feature where you can import lists created by others.
+- Lists are convenient to review – Most flashcards apps, such as Anki, Skritter or Pleco, have a feature where you can study lists created by others.
 With a few clicks, you can find all sorts of vocabulary lists and add hundreds or even thousands of words.
 These apps then let you review these words over time, making sure that they stick, which requires much less effort than keeping track of interesting words you encounter here and there.

 - Lists split the language into manageable chunks – Learning words, characters or even components allows you to tackle the language one small unit a time.
 Reading text or listening to flowing speech is hard; learning the building blocks makes it easier.
 As mentioned above for measurable progress, smaller chunks also give you a sense of achievement.

 Why using vocabulary lists isn’t such a good idea after all